 TEXAS ESSENTIAL KNOWLEDGE AND SKILLS (TEKS)

 One way to ensure that teachers have high expectations of students is to ensure that teachers are using rigorous standards in their planning and practice.
 The Texas Essential Knowledge and Skills, known as TEKS, are the state standards for Texas education from kindergarten to grade 12.
 The standards were broadly revised and implemented in order to ensure the broad incorporation of technology into K-8 courses.

 In order to be an effective teacher in the state of Texas, it is imperative that participants deeply understand and internalize the TEKS for and surrounding their content and grade-level.
 These standards should be used as a guidepost for what students should know and learn throughout their time in the participant’s classroom and school.
 As participants familiarized themselves with the standards in their grade-level and content area, they will gain a more robust understanding of how best to instruct and grow their students.

 Please consult the TEKS, along with additional resources, on the TEA website.
-(Binders of the TEKS are also provided to participants during Summer Institute A orientation.)
+(The TEKS are provided electronically to participants during Summer A orientation.)